TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_2/policy.md

 5. If no cycle is found with a status “open”, halt and switch_to_human.

-6. If an open circle is available, add a new employee payroll input for the employee from step 3 using process_payroll_input.
+6. If an open cycle is available, add a new employee payroll input for the employee from step 3 using process_payroll_input.

-7. ### **Payroll Input Update**
+### **SOP 9: Payroll Input Update**

 "Steps to follow":